FeatureBaseDB/featurebase-docs/docs/cloud/cloud-tables/cloud-table-upload-data.md

 ### Step 2: Select a file to upload

 1. Click **Upload a file**.
-2. Select a file from the file browser.
+2. Select the CSV file from the browser.
 3. Click **Done**.

 ### Step 3: Select column type for each column